Imperial Brands Advances Share Buyback Plan

 Imperial Brands (GB:IMB) has released an update.

-Imperial Brands PLC has announced the buyback and cancellation of 350,000 of its ordinary shares at an average price of GBp 1,942.045200, as part of its GBP 1.1 billion share repurchase program initiated in October 2023.
-This transaction, conducted through Barclays on the London Stock Exchange, will reduce the total number of ordinary shares in issue to 860,515,560.
-The move is aimed at returning value to shareholders and may affect shareholder’s notification obligations under the Disclosure Guidance and Transparency Rules.
+Imperial Brands PLC has announced the repurchase and subsequent cancellation of 228,867 of its ordinary shares on May 28, 2024, as part of its GBP 1.1 billion share buyback program initiated in October 2023.
+The transaction was conducted on the London Stock Exchange through Barclays, with the share prices ranging from GBp 1,914 to GBp 1,938.
+Following the cancellation, the total number of remaining ordinary shares in issue is 860,286,693.

 For further insights into GB:IMB stock, check out TipRanks’ Stock Analysis page.